SolaceDev/solace-dev-codelabs/markdown/boomi-salesforce-codelab/boomi-salesforce-codelab.md

 : If you want to learn more about the architecture for this CodeLab, check out the [Solace Architecture blog](https://solace.com/blog/category/architects/).

 Two notes:
 -	With event-driven design, each component is decoupled from one another.
 That makes development and testing each component in isolation easier.
-You’ll take that approach here: one at a time, we’ll get Solace, Salesforce, Boomi and Cosmos working in “Hello World” fashion.
-Then you will link them all together using the Pubsub+ Event Broker to complete the solution.
+You’ll take that approach here: one at a time, we’ll get Solace, Salesforce, Boomi and Azure SQL working in “Hello World” fashion.
+Then you will link them all together using the PubSub+ Event Broker to complete the solution.
 -	Designing the architecture in Solace Event Portal means that the schemas, topics and events are in one place, versioned and governed.
 It also means that the Solace PubSub+ Connector for Boomi can import them, saving you from manually re-entering information into Boomi.

 ## Salesforce Event Architecture